-The members of our nominating and corporate governance committee are James Garvey, Jeffrey S. Heier, M.D. and Richard L. Lindstrom, M.D.
-Mr. Garvey is the chair of the nominating and corporate governance committee.
+The members of our nominating and corporate governance committee are W. James O'Shea, Jeffrey S. Heier, M.D. and Richard L. Lindstrom, M.D.
+Mr. O'Shea is the chair of the nominating and corporate governance committee.
 Our nominating and corporate governance committee's responsibilities include:

-- · identifying individuals qualified to become members of our board of directors; - · recommending to our board of directors the persons to be nominated for election as directors and to each of our board's committees; - · reviewing and making recommendations to our board with respect to our board leadership structure; - · reviewing and making recommendations to our board with respect to management succession planning; - · developing and recommending to our board of directors corporate governance principles; and - · overseeing an annual evaluation of our board of directors.
+- · identifying individuals qualified to become members of our board of directors; - recommending to our board of directors the persons to be nominated for election as directors and to each of our board's committees; - · reviewing and making recommendations to our board with respect to our board leadership structure; - · reviewing and making recommendations to our board with respect to management succession planning; - · developing and recommending to our board of directors corporate governance principles; and - · overseeing an annual evaluation of our board of directors.

-The nominating and corporate governance committee met one time during 2016.
-We believe that the composition of our nominating and corporate governance committee meets the requirements for independence under current NASDAQ and SEC rules and regulations.
+The nominating and corporate governance committee met one time and took action by written consent one time during 2017.
+We believe that the composition of our nominating and corporate governance committee meets the requirements for independence under current Nasdaq and SEC rules and regulations.